Hours (David Bowie album): Artwork and title

 The cover artwork for Hours depicts the short-haired Bowie persona from the intensely energetic Earthling exhausted, resting in the arms of a long-haired, more youthful version of Bowie.
 The artwork reflects the Christian themes of the tracks and was inspired by the Pietà, which depicts the Virgin Mary cradling the dead body of Jesus.
 Bowie acknowledged the inspiration, further explaining, "since I didn't want to wear a dress anymore, we made it a man.
 It can be visualised as life and death, past and present".
 Pegg interpreted the artwork as the closing of a career phase and the beginning of a new one.
 The back cover depicts a serpent alongside three versions of Bowie that Pegg states represent "the Fall of Man: Adam, Eve and the central figure of God", forming a theme of "Fall and Redemption".
 For the album's initial release, a number of copies featured a lenticular version of the cover, lending a three-dimensional effect to the image.

-The artwork was taken by photographer Tim Bret Day at Big Sky Studios in Ladbroke Grove, West London.
+The artwork was taken by the photographer Tim Bret Day at Big Sky Studios in Ladbroke Grove, West London.
 An outtake from the session depicted Bowie burning on a crucifix; this shot was included in the Hours CD booklet.
 Bret Day explained: "We shot Bowie and then made a dummy of him and set the whole thing alight ...
 Lee Stewart did the rest in post-production," intending to represent the "burning [of] the old".
-Graphic designer Rex Ray created the typography for the cover, which featured letters and numerals swapped around overlaying a barcode design.
+The graphic designer Rex Ray created the typography for the cover, which featured letters and numerals swapped around overlaying a barcode design.
 The cover has received negative responses, with Trynka panning it as "a hammy mix of designer clutter and mawkishness".
 Consequence of Sound's David Sackllah agreed, stating: "This is the most '90s cover made by an artist who was over 50 at the time, and its embarrassing sprawl is a bit of juxtaposition to the actual songs on the record."

 Bowie stated that the title was intended as a play on "ours", or in Buckley's words, "an album of songs for his own generation".
 The album's initial title was The Dreamers, which was changed after Gabrels stated it made him think of a Mariah Carey or Celine Dion album, as well as its resemblance to Freddie and the Dreamers.
-Further explaining the title, Bowie stated: "[It's] about reflecting back on the time that one's lived...how long one has left to live [and] shared experience."
+Bowie said: "[It's] about reflecting back on the time that one's lived...how long one has left to live [and] shared experience."
 Pegg makes comparisons to the Book of hours, a medieval book that separates the day into canonical hours one must use for prayer.